Skip to content

 )

-• Parseff.parse: the handler reads from a fixed string
+• Parseff.parse: reads from a fixed string

 (* This parser works with both runners *)